hyperlearningai/ontopop/README.md

     <img src="static/assets/images/logos/ontopop-logo-small.png" alt="OntoPop" width="500" height="150">
   </a>
   <p align="center">
-    OntoPop is an open-source collection of event-driven microservices and APIs that enable consumer applications to visualize, search, explore and manage version-controlled ontologies.
+    OntoPop is an open-source software project that enables the visualisation, search, exploration and management of version-controlled ontologies, delivered through a collection of event-driven microservices and APIs.
     <br/>
     <br/>
     <a href="https://ontopop.com" target="_blank"">Website</a> · <a href="https://docs.ontopop.com" target="_blank"">Documentation</a>